drigio/spring-basics-app/README.md

 INSERT INTO user_role VALUES(1,1);
 ```
-Copy Paste and execute the above queries into your mysql workbench / mysql cli application.
+Copy Paste and execute the above queries into your mysql workbench / mysql cli application **only after running Spring Boot application atleast once**.

 Use [Postman](https://www.getpostman.com
 ) for sending beautiful requests easily.
 (For Testing purposes only)